 Latest update 03.12.2014 19:15

 Come along to (probably) the biggest beer garden in Gateshead – not, as you might imagine, in the centre of town, but at a National Trust property in the Derwent Valley.

 Here at Gibside we've opened a local family pub with a difference – the difference being that the beer ‘garden’ is our historic garden and the funds raised from pulling pints will go towards its restoration.

-‘Sun down at Gibside’ takes place every Friday and Saturday nights, all year round.
+‘Sun down at Gibside’ takes place every Friday night all year round and Saturday nights through the summer.
 We have joined forces with the award-winning Wylam Brewery to whet the whistle of drinkers who like their beer to be accompanied by a stunning backdrop.

 Real ale, wines and snacks will be on offer, alongside treats and ice creams for the kids.
 The bar will be open whatever the weather, with a comfortable beer garden for basking in the last of the evening’s sunshine (plus braziers to take away any chill) and cosy indoor seating to cope with the North East’s occasionally less reliable weather.

 Extra attractions include live music, with a busker’s night on the first Friday of each month.
 Led by some of Gibside’s own musically-talented staff and volunteers and is a chance for budding local performers to serenade the audience with their hidden tuneful talents.
 While parents enjoy a quiet drink, kids can run off some of their end of week energy at the mini Gibside Hall inspired climbing frame.